jessicarush/javascript-notes/notes.md

 ## On Style

 Good programs have a structure that anticipates—but is not overly burdened by—the possible modifications that will be required in the future.
+Good programs also have a clear presentation.
+The long-term value of software to an organization is in direct proportion to the quality and readability of the codebase.
+If a program is able to clearly communicate its structure and characteristics, it's less likely to break when modified.

 ## Comments